propublica/sunlight-congress/index.md

 All requests require a [Sunlight API key](http://services.sunlightlabs.com/accounts/register/).
 An API key is free, and has no limits or use restrictions.

 We have an [API mailing list](https://groups.google.com/forum/?fromgroups#!forum/sunlightlabs-api-discuss), and can be found on Twitter at [@sunlightlabs](https://twitter.com/sunlightlabs).
-Report bugs and request features on [Github Issues](https://github.com/sunlightlabs/congress/issues).
+Report bugs and request features on [GitHub Issues](https://github.com/sunlightlabs/congress/issues).

 ## Using the API